-The Registrar is appointed by the Governor-General on the nomination of the Chief Justice.
+- (1) There is to be a Chief Executive Officer and Principal Registrar of the Court. - (2) The Chief Executive Officer is to be appointed by the Governor-General by written instrument on the nomination of the Chief Justice.

-18D Powers of Registrar
+18D Powers of Chief Executive Officer

-- (1) The Registrar has power to do all things necessary or convenient to be done for the purpose of assisting the Chief Justice under section 18B. - (2) In particular, the Registrar may act on behalf of the Chief Justice in relation to the administrative affairs of the Court. - (3) The Chief Justice may give the Registrar directions regarding the exercise of his or her powers under this Part.
+- (1) The Chief Executive Officer has power to do all things necessary or convenient to be done for the purpose of assisting the Chief Justice under section 18B. - (2) In particular, the Chief Executive Officer may act on behalf of the Chief Justice in relation to the administrative affairs of the Court. - (3) The Chief Justice may give the Chief Executive Officer directions regarding the exercise of his or her powers under this Part.

-18E Remuneration of Registrar
+18E Remuneration of Chief Executive Officer

-- (1) The Registrar is to be paid the remuneration and allowances determined by the Remuneration Tribunal. - (2) If there is no determination in force, the Registrar is to be paid such remuneration as is prescribed. - (3) The Registrar is to be paid such other allowances as are prescribed. - (4) Remuneration and allowances payable to the Registrar under this section are to be paid out of money appropriated by the Parliament for the purposes of the Court.
+- (1) The Chief Executive Officer is to be paid the remuneration and allowances determined by the Remuneration Tribunal. - (2) If there is no determination in force, the Chief Executive Officer is to be paid such remuneration as is prescribed. - (3) The Chief Executive Officer is to be paid such other allowances as are prescribed. - (4) Remuneration and allowances payable to the Chief Executive Officer under this section are to be paid out of money appropriated by the Parliament for the purposes of the Court.